 Paint a colourful picture!

 It’s time to use your creative juices!
-Use your knowledge about colour and emotions to choose the perfect shades.
-You can also choose your fabric products and accessories, laminate flooring, a card, travel mug, tin and fabric garden product packs and interior décor accessories using paint charts, or magical colour wheels.
-Check the regular price of fabrics at a fabric shops and see if this is within your budget.
-Once you’ve chosen a product that’s affordable, it’s time to cart add and paint a beautiful picture.
-Have a ball!
+Use your knowledge about colour and emotions to choose the perfect fabric shades for printing.
+You can also choose your fabric products and accessories, laminate flooring, a card, travel mugs, tin and fabric garden products and interior décor accessories using paint charts, or magical colour wheels.
+Check the regular price of fabrics at a fabric shops to get a view of whether this is within your budget.
+Once you’ve chosen a fabric product that’s affordable, it’s time to cart add and paint a beautiful picture.

 Start making magic